bsyk/druid-demo/README.md

    ```

 ## Build and Run the Demo
-Once you have the Druid 29.0.0-snapshot image built you can build and run the demo containers.
+Once you have the Druid 29.0.0-snapshot image built, you can build and run the demo containers.

 In the root of this demo repo: